Wikia/react-design-system/styleguide/CONTRIBUTION.md

 - general [Fandom's JavaScript](https://github.com/Wikia/eslint-config-fandom) rules apply (with the exception of whitespaces, check [`.editorconfig`](https://github.com/Wikia/react-design-system/blob/master/.editorconfig) file)
 - Use function syntax if possible, use nesting and flat files.
 - 100% coverage and no regressions
   - use [Jest](https://facebook.github.io/jest/) as a general testing framework and for testing component's rendering
   - use [Enzyme](https://github.com/airbnb/enzyme) for testing interactions
-- use [Sinon](http://sinonjs.org/) for testing callbacks
+  - use [Sinon](http://sinonjs.org/) for testing callbacks3
+- **Components spacing (especially vertical) should never be hard coded rather a multiple of `theme.spacing.unit`**

 ## Step-by-step guide
 0. Assuming the new component's name is `ComponentA` all it's files will be in `/src/components/ComponentA/` directory.